 Consuming too much salt will lead to dehydration.
 To prevent these symptoms, a good rule to go by is drinking water.
 The more salt you consume, the more water you’ll have to make up for it.
 However, don’t increase water intake so you can absorb more salt.
 Salt makes your body retain water and can result in bloating.

 One of the primary functions of kidneys is to eliminate excess salt from the body.
 Excessive amounts of sodium in your bloodstream will put pressure on this process and can result in high blood pressure and kidney failure.

 Is Salt Good Or Bad For You?

-Salt is a common ingredient you can find in many foods, especially savoury options.
+Salt is a common ingredient you can find in many foods, especially savory options.
 Though salt does have its pros and cons, whether it can improve or harm your health all depends on the amount you consume.
 Like many other foods and ingredients, too much or too little can never be good for you.
-The amount of salt intake you should be having also depends on your age, lifestyle and medical history.
-As always, it is recommended to seek the advice of a medical practitioner on how you can incorporate salt in your diet.
+The amount of salt intake you should be having also depends on your age, lifestyle, and medical history.

 When To See A Doctor?

 It is recommended to seek the advice of a medical practitioner on how you can incorporate salt into your diet.

 With more kids going back to in-person classes this year, with the COVID-19 Delta variant on the rise, this year’s back-to-school won’t be as usual.